browserengineering/book/book/http.md

     function.
 Its value can be whatever you want---it identifies your browser to the host.

 -   Error codes in the 300 range refer to redirects.
 Change the browser so that, for 300-range statuses, the browser repeats the request with the URL in the `Location` header.
 Note that the `Location` header might not include the host and scheme.
 If it starts with `/`, prepend the scheme and host.
-You can test this with with the URL
-    <http://tinyurl.com/yyutdgeu>, which should redirect back to this
+You can test this with with the URL <http://browser.engineering/redirect>, which should redirect back to this page.
-    page.

 -   Add support for [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs),
-    which embed the whole reasource into the URL.
+    which embed the whole resource into the URL.
 You'll need to undo the `base64` encoding; use the Python `base64` library's `b64decode` function for this.

 -   Only show the text of an HTML document between `<body>` and `</body>`.
-This will avoid printing the title and various style information.
+This will avoid printing the title and style information.
 You will need to add additional variables `in_body` and `tag` to that loop, to track whether or not you are between `body` tags and to keep around the tag name when inside a tag.

 -   Support multiple file formats in `show`: use the `Content-Type` header to determine the content type, and if it isn\'t `text/html`, just show the whole document instead of stripping out tags and only showing text in the `<body>`.

 [^5]: On some systems, you can run `dig +short example.org` to do this
     conversion yourself.